-At its meeting of April 30, 2021, the Shareholders' Meeting appointed the Board of Statutory Auditors for the three-year period 2021-2023, until the Shareholders' Meeting called to approve the financial statements for the year ending December 31, 2023.
+At its meeting of April 30, 2021, the Shareholders' Meeting appointed, for the three-year period 2021-2023, until the Shareholders' Meeting called to approve the financial statements for the year ending December 31, 2023:

 - 1. Sonia Peron (Chairperson of the Board of Statutory Auditors)

 - 2. Alessandro Musaio (Statutory Auditor)

-- Francesca di Donato (Statutory Auditor)
+- 3. Francesca di Donato (Statutory Auditor)

 - 4. Andrea Bonelli (Alternate Auditor)

 - 5. Marco Salvatore (Alternate Auditor)